FlorentCLMichel/integer_exponent_opencl/README.md

-Simple integer exponential functions on the CPU or using OpenCL (Work in Progress).
+(Non-optimised) integer exponential functions on the CPU or using OpenCL, as a simple example of Rust-OpenCL interface.